The Nest

 2. EQUAL OR GREATER VALUE

-If you hope to pay no tax on your capital gains, the IRS demands the (net) market price plus any equity to be the baseline for your next property.
+If you hope to pay no tax on your capital gains, the IRS demands that the (net) market price plus any equity be the baseline for your next property.
 For example, let’s say you are selling a $1 million home with a mortgage of $250,000.

 The “like-kind” property must be at least $1 million, and you must carry over the $250,000 mortgage.
 Any brokerage fees and real estate taxes are also factors in this number.